Capital Repertory Theatre

-Capital Repertory Theatre (Capital Rep or theREP) is a 309-seat professional regional theatre in Albany, New York.
+Capital Repertory Theatre (also called Capital Rep or simply theREP) is a 309-seat professional regional theatre in Albany, New York.
 Capital Rep is the only theatre in the Capital District that is a member of the League of Resident Theatres (LORT).
 As a member, it operates under collective bargaining agreements with Actors' Equity Association and other theatre worker unions.

 The theatre relocated to its new home at 251 N. Pearl St in Albany, New York in 2021, and is one of three venues affiliated with Proctors Collaborative.

 Artistic staff include Producing Artistic Director Maggie Mancinelli-Cahill, Associate Artistic Director Margaret E. Hall, along with associate artists Gordon Greenberg, Barbara Howard, Stephanie Klapper, Kevin McGuire, Jean-Remy Monnay, Yvonne Perry, Josh D. Smith and Freddy Ramirez.

 History

+Lexington Conservatory Theatre

 The theatre's predecessor was Lexington Conservatory Theatre in Lexington, New York, founded in 1976 by artistic director Oakley Hall III.
 In 1978, Hall suffered a traumatic brain injury, ending his career.
-In 1979, the company announced that it would move to Albany to form a resident theatre called Capital Repertory Company.
-That winter, LCT produced The Tavern by George M. Cohan at the Egg Theatre in Albany, under the Capital Rep name.In October of 1980, executive director Michael Van Landingham announced that the theatre would not return to Lexington House and instead move permanently to Albany.
-In December 1980, the group began its first full season at Page Hall in Albany.
+That October, LCT staff began to explore developing a resident theatre in Albany.

+On April 18, 1979, Lexington Conservatory executive director Michael Van Landingham and artistic director Abraham Tetenbaum held a press conference at the EBA Dance Studio in Albany, NY.
+They announced that the company would form a theatre in downtown Albany that followed a fall-winter-spring season, to be known as Capital Repertory Company or "Capital Rep." While they had reviewed various buildings in search of a suitable facility, they had decided that refurbishing a non-theatre building into a 450-seat theatre was the most viable option.
+"Basically, we decided to come to Albany for three reasons," said Van Landingham during the press conference.
+"We found 40 percent of our patrons last season came down to us from the Capital District; there's no professional theater in this city during the winter, and most importantly, we all really liked the place."

+On April 19 and 20, the company presented a series of events called "The Break In", intended to orient the community to the theatre company and its work.
+It was the first event to carry the Capital Rep name.
+The event included music and video presentations, a discussion with director Lev Shekhtman, and selections of scenes from past productions.